Clutch

 mechanical operating mechanism

-Figure 11: Mechanical operation mechanism
+Figure 11: Mechanical operating mechanism

 As shown in Fig. 11, this is a mechanical system in which the clutch pedal and release fork are directly connected with a cable.